douglasgscofield/bioinfo/scripts/README.md

 Extract Fasta-format contigs from a [fermi](https://github.com/lh3/fermi)-format `*.fq.gz` FastQ-like scaftig files.
+Does not use Perl.
 Writes Fasta to `stdout`, with each sequence given its fermi sequence name and a description that includes sequence length and number of non-redundant reads that built the scaftig.
 So this:

 ````
 @26417937:25351227_0	191	83